Do Unions Shape Political Ideologies at Work?

-Lastly, we manually review all matches with a score above a minimum threshold.\footnote{See Appendix \ref{sec:app_matching} for details on the matching process.} To arrive at an establishment-level panel of employee contributions, we sum up all matched contributions within an establishment and two-year election cycle.
-Our period of analysis covers three cycles before to three cycles after each union election.
-Out of the 28,823 elections that we started with in the matching process, we only include establishments for which we have at least one matched contribution over this period.
-This leaves us with an estimation sample of 6,063 (21\%) matched establishments (and 42,441 establishment-cycle observations).\footnote{Appendix Table \ref{tab:nonmatched} compares characteristics of matched and non-matched establishments.
-Elections in our matched sample involve more voters, i.e., are likely to be larger, and tend to be held in more recent years as contribution numbers have sharply increased over time.
-At the same time, the matching does not strongly affect the selection of union elections in terms of voting outcome and industry composition.} As Table \ref{tab:sumstat_election} reports, our sample is built from 357,436 matched contributions that amount to 105.8 million USD spent by 46,719 different donors to 9,942 different recipients.
+Lastly, we manually review all matches with a score above a minimum threshold.\footnote{See Appendix \ref{sec:app_matching} for details on the matching process.
+We have also experimented with matching employer names using a large language model which yields similar match accuracy in a test dataset.}